thatanalytics-space/prefect-infra-gcp/README.md

-# prefect-infra-gcp
-This repository explains how to deploy prefect on GCP.

-Giving a 30,000 feet overview prefect needs a polling agent that continously polling for work.
-Task can be forwarded to the agent by cron based triggers or initiated by user.

-The agent then spins up a CloudRun job and executes the prefect flow.
+# Deploying Prefect on Google Cloud Platform (GCP)
+Welcome to the guide on setting up Prefect on GCP.
+This tutorial provides a step-by-step process to get you started on deploying and running Prefect on the Google Cloud Platform (GCP).
+Just to give you a high-level overview, Prefect requires a polling agent that is continuously checking for work.
+The tasks can be triggered by cron jobs or manually initiated by the user.
+The agent then spins up a CloudRun job and executes the Prefect flow.
+Let's dive right in!
 ___

-## Setting up correct folders structure
+## Step 1: Organizing Your Folders
-The first part is to create folders with GCP.
-I prefer organising my folders like infrastructure which will have projects like prefect or jenkins.
+We're going to start by creating and organizing our folders in GCP.
+I recommend setting up your folders like this: Have a main infrastructure folder which can contain various projects like prefect or jenkins.
+It's an excellent way to keep your projects neat and organized.
 ___
-## Head to Prefect website - register and create API key and workspace
+## Step 2: Register and Create API Key on Prefect Website
-Head on to prefect website and sign up for the service.
-Once signed up, head on to your profile and create API KEY and workspace.
+Next, head on over to the Prefect website and sign up for their services.
+After you've completed your registration, go to your profile and create an API key.
+Save it somewhere.
+Also, make sure to set up a workspace while you're there.
 ___
+a

-## Create an VM instance - Terraform
+## Step 3: Set Up a VM Instance using Terraform
-I prefer doing stuff by terraform way.
-This help us codify the process and makes it easier to make changes if we ever have to in future.
+I'm a fan of Terraform, and for good reason.
+It allows you to codify your infrastructure setup process and makes future modifications a breeze.

-We'll start by enabling VM Instance API for the project.
-Once this is done we need to create a service account.

-Service Account is GCP's way of giving users access to utilise GCP resources.
-For our cases we need a service account with following roles:
+First, enable the VM Instance API for your project.
+With that done, we need to create a Service Account.
+A Service Account is how GCP provides users with the access to use GCP resources.
+For our purposes, we'll need a Service Account with the following roles:

 - Compute Instance Admin
 - Service Account User

-Once this is done we are ready to create a terraform file to deploy a our infrastructure.

-To deloy infrastructure
+With that set up, we're ready to write our Terraform file and get our infrastructure deployed.

+To deploy the infrastructure, enter these commands in your terminal:
 ```
 terraform init
 terraform apply --auto-approve
 ```

-Once this is successfully deployed, head on to console and VM instances and click on instance named `prefect`.
-On the top you can see `SSH`, click on the drop down `view gcloud command`.
-Now copy this command to clip board and run that command into terminal.

-This should connect you to the VM instance.
+After successful deployment, head over to the GCP console and click on VM instances.
+There, find the instance named prefect, and click on SSH at the top, then on the dropdown, select view gcloud command.
+Copy this command and run it in your terminal to connect to the VM instance.

-Now create a new file named startup.sh and go into the file
+Now let's create a new file named startup.sh and open it:
 ```
 touch startup.sh
 vim startup.sh
 ```
-Open the startup script and replace `your_prefect_api_key_here` with PREFECT_API_KEY you got from prefect website.

-If you have a CI/CD pipeline implemented, you should pass `PREFECT_API_KEY` from it.
+Replace your_prefect_api_key_here with your actual PREFECT_API_KEY from the Prefect website in the startup script.
+If you have a CI/CD pipeline set up, you should pass the PREFECT_API_KEY from there.

-Now copy the contents of startup.sh script into the file in VM instance.
-Save and Exit.
-Up next we need to make this file executable and run this file.
+Copy the contents of your local startup.sh script into the file on the VM instance, then save and exit.
+Now we need to make this file executable and run it:
 ```
 chmod +x ./startup.sh
 ./startup.sh
 ```

-We are ready now.
-Execute the agent using the follwing commands
+*please note ypu can also add contents of startup.sh file into startup scripts in terraform.
+The script would execute all commands on startup.
+However this can get trciky.

+Now we're all set.
+Start the agent with the following command:
 ```
 prefect agent start -q default
 ```
+The terminal should show prefect running.
 ____

-## Lastly, create a bucket for saving flows
+## Step 4: Create a Bucket for Flow Storage
-We'll need a bucket to save our flows to inorder to execute them over the cloud.
-Since my plan is to execute my flows using prefect gcp cloud run blocks, this step is required.
+Lastly, we'll need a bucket to store our flows for cloud execution.
+As my plan is to execute flows using Prefect GCP Cloud Run tasks, this step is crucial.

+And voila, you're all set!
+We've successfully set up a Prefect deployment on GCP.
+Now you can begin executing your flows on the cloud.